coder7475/IT-Asset-Management-System-Client/README.md

 # Features

+- Responsive Design
+- Stripe Payment Integration
 - Authentication using Firebase
   - Sign Up as an admin
   - Sign Up as an employee
   - Registration and Login using email and password
   - Signin using Google
 - Show SweetAlert for successful or unsuccesful registration
 - Show profile pic and logout button upon login
 - A Error Page is shown for wrong route
-- Responsive Design
-- Asset Cretion By Admin
+- Admin can
+  - create asset
-- Admin can add employee to company team
+  - add employee to company team
-- Admin can approve or reject employee asset request
+  - can approve or reject employee asset request
-- Stripe Payment Integration
-- In admin Home page show all pending request, Top request item by employees, limited stock items, pie chart of asset types etc
+- Employee can
+  - request for assets
+  - make custom asset request

 ## Authors